Whole Home Surge Protection is very much needed! Especially in a new world

 Mike Holmes, contractor and host of the television show “Holmes on Homes,” and Eaton Corporation offer a line of electrical surge protectors.
 “People never think it could happen, but it happened to me,” said Mike Holmes.
-“A large electrical surge entered my house and I lost all my electronics
+“A large electrical surge entered my house and I lost all my electronics that were plugged in.
+All of them.
+The first thing I did after replacing everything was install an Eaton Complete Home Surge protector.”

 Surges can come from inside or outside of your home.
 For external surges, nothing can be prevented; protection is the only option to save your appliances.
 You may, however, be able to do something for internal surges.
 If your wiring is not up to date, it can cause uneven power transfer.
 An electrician can help you correct this and prevent future surges related to this.

-Surge protection is important because even small surges or spikes can eventually destroy or affect the performance of electronic equipment such as televisions, computers, modems and microwave ovens.
 Damage can occur instantaneously or over time, as small surges gradually degrade internal circuitry.
 The common use of microprocessors (chips) in home electronics increases the need for surge protection because these chips are very sensitive to voltage fluctuations.

 Surge protectors act like a sponge, absorbing dangerous excess voltage and preventing most of it from reaching electronic equipment.
 Like a sponge, surge protectors have a limited capacity to absorb.
 Once the capacity is reached, the unit is no longer able to protect and should be replaced.